crashoverride777/swifty-music/README.md

 - v4.0.4

-Updated play method to only play when not paused.
+Updated play method to only fire if not currently paused.

 - v4.0.3